 For business owners and marketers it is also essential to understand the capabilities of effective website design and digital trends.
 As web technologies develop, so do consumers’ expectations.
 From subconscious micro-interactions like the mobile ‘swipe down to refresh’ feature, to the use of large serif fonts to denote a luxury or fashion retail brand – it is crucial to serve a consistent and visually coherent digital experience.

-Let’s explore some of the key trends to keep an eye out for in 2020!
+Let’s explore some of the key 2020 trends

 Illustration & Hand Drawn Graphics